BjarniHaukur/ngram-llm-analysis/DIARY.md

 - **Number of hours this week: TBD**

 ### Felix
-- **Number of hours this week: TBD**
+- **Number of hours this week: 8h**
-- Working on the report chapter 7 (opposing group discussion)
+- Working on the report chapter 7 (opposing group discussion) and the results and experiment part - I finished the report with the results we have to this day
+- Work on the final presentation

 ### Peer Group Meeting
 - *Cancled on request by opposing group*

 ### Supervisor Meeting
-- *Scheduled for Wednesday December 4th*
+- **State of the Report:** We presented the current progress of our report, emphasizing that it is nearly complete except for the inclusion of any additional experiments on further datasets
+- **Presentation Formalities:** We discussed potential questions regarding the presentation and deliberated on how to structure and emphasize the key focus areas.
+- **Additional Experiments:** We proposed conducting experiments on the Wikipedia dataset; however, due to CPU limitations, significant pruning of the model would be required.
+Additionally, Boti suggested measuring performance on a Hungarian dataset, as the Hungarian language’s complexity, particularly with its use of compound words, offers a unique challenge.
+- **Annotations on Nguyen’s Work:** We reviewed the limitations of Nguyen’s implementation and discussed how some of these may have been obscured in his work.
+Bjarni suggested reaching out to Nguyen via email to inquire further about these issues.

 ---